Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics

 \end{proof}

 In Figure \ref{fg:phase} we report the phase diagram of susceptible-infected trajectories for the controlled model with homogeneous mixing

 with $\psi(I)=I^q/q$.
-The dynamic is similar to the classical SIR model but with a nonlinear contact rate.
-In particular, the trajectories are flattened when the value of the control is such that $\kappa\beta \approx S(t)I(t)\psi'(I(t))$ and the reproductive number is close to zero.
+The dynamics are similar to the classical SIR model but with a nonlinear contact rate.
+In particular, the trajectories are flattened when the value of the control is such that $\kappa\beta \approx S(t)I(t)\psi'(I(t))$.
 Note, however that this status is not an equilibrium point of the system.

 To understand this, let us observe that an equilibrium state $(S^*,I^*)$ for \eqref{eq:homo} satisfies the equations

 An equilibrium point corresponds to the classical state in which we have the extinction of the disease $I^*=0$ and $S^*$ arbitrary and defined by the asymptotic state of the dynamics \cite{H00}.
 Now, let's suppose that $I^* \neq 0$, $S^*\neq 0$, we can look for solutions where control is able to perfectly balance the spread of the disease